syncfusion-content/maui-docs/MAUI/DataGrid/filtering.md

 ## Clear filtering

-You can clear the applied filtering by setting the `SfDataGrid.View.Filter` property to `null`.
+Clear the applied filtering by setting the `SfDataGrid.View.Filter` property to `null`.

 {% tabs %}
 {% highlight c# %}